-- 219. It follows that the starting point in this case is the imposition of a two-year period of ineligibility.
-The next two steps are to establish whether there exist: - a. any conditions to eliminate or reduce the two-year period of ineligibility pursuant to Rules 40.4 and 40.5 of the 2012 IAAF Rules; or - b. any conditions to increase the two-year period of ineligibility under Rule 40.6 of the 2012 IAAF Rules. - 220.
-The Panel's majority decision as regards to the reduction/elimination or increase of the applicable period of ineligibility is discussed below.
+222. It follows that the starting point in this case is the imposition of a two-year period of ineligibility.
+The next two steps are to establish whether there exist:

+- a. any conditions to eliminate to reduce the two-year period of ineligibility pursuant to Rules 40.4 and 40.5 of the 2012 IAAF Rules; or - b. any conditions to increase the two-year period of ineligibility under Rule 40.6 of the 2012 IAAF Rules. - 223.
+The Panel's majority decision as regards reduction/elimination or increase of the applicable period of ineligibility is discussed below.